OnTopicCMS/OnTopic-Library/Ignia.Topics.AspNetCore.Mvc/README.md

 > **Note:** In [`Ignia.Topics.Web.Mvc`](../Ignia.Topics.Web.Mvc/), the `TopicViewEngine` took on the responsibilities now handled by the `TopicViewLocationExpander`, and the `TopicViewResult` took on responsibilities now handled by the `TopicViewResultExecutor`.

-## Controllers
+## Controllers and View Components
-There are six main controllers that ship with the ASP.NET Core implementation.
-In addition to the core **`TopicController`**, these include the following ancillary controllers:
+There are six main controllers and view components that ship with the ASP.NET Core implementation.
+In addition to the core **`TopicController`**, these include the following ancillary classes:
 - **`ErrorControllerBase<T>`**: Provides support for `Error`, `NotFound`, and `InternalServer` actions.
 Can accept any `IPageTopicViewModel` as a generic argument; that will be used as the view model.
 - **`FallbackController`**: Used in a [Controller Factory](#controller-factory) as a fallback, in case no other controllers can accept the request.
 Simply returns a `NotFoundResult` with a predefined message.
-- **`LayoutControllerBase<T>`**: Provides support for a navigation menu by automatically mapping the top three tiers of the current namespace (e.g., `Web`, its children, and grandchildren).
-Can accept any `INavigationTopicViewModel` as a generic argument; that will be used as the view model for each mapped instance.
 - **`RedirectController`**: Provides a single `Redirect` action which can be bound to a route such as `/Topic/{ID}/`; this provides support for permanent URLs that are independent of the `GetWebPath()`.
 - **`SitemapController`**: Provides a single `Sitemap` action which returns a reference to the `ITopicRepository`, thus allowing a sitemap view to recurse over the entire Topic graph, including all attributes.
+- **`MenuViewComponentBase<T>`**: Provides support for a navigation menu by automatically mapping the top three tiers of the current namespace (e.g., `Web`, its children, and grandchildren).
+Can accept any `INavigationTopicViewModel` as a generic argument; that will be used as the view model for each mapped instance.

-> **Note:** There is not a practical way for ASP.NET Core to provide routing for generic controllers.
+> **Note:** There is not a practical way for ASP.NET Core to provide routing for generic controllers and view components.
 As such, these _must_ be subclassed by each implementation.
-The derived controller needn't do anything outside of provide a specific type reference to the generic base.
+The derived class needn't do anything outside of provide a specific type reference to the generic base.

 ## View Conventions
 By default, OnTopic matches views based on the current topic's `ContentType` and, if available, `View`.